alexa/alexa-smart-screen-sdk/modules/GUI/SDK-GUI-API.md

 ## authorizationChange

-Tis message provides the GUI Client with information about changes to the state of authorization.
+This message provides the GUI Client with information about changes to the state of authorization.

 ```javascript
 type AuthorizationState =